-DEA represents a majority of the licensed professionals who work for the Davis School District in Davis County, Utah.
-This site is intended to serve as a resource for members, providing information on the governance of the Association, current issues, current collective bargaining agreements, contact information, as well as a link to other relevant resources.
+Represents licensed professionals who work for the Davis School District in Davis County, Utah.
+This site is intended to serve as a resource for members, providing information on the governance of the Association, current issues, the current collective bargaining agreement, association leader contact information, as well as links to other relevant resources.

 Our shared purpose is to organize DEA leadership teams to involve and engage members (and potential members) by improving teacher expertise and empowering them as professionals to meet their specific building needs focusing on problem solving.

 DEA will develop and implement a plan that will empower members and increase membership by providing resources to help them advocate and successfully organize at a building level.

 If DEA members take control of their instruction, successfully create building level association leadership, and develop teacher/association led professional development; then educator anxiety will decrease, instruction will improve, community perception will be elevated, and teachers will be empowered.

 Please call before visiting our office.
 We are frequenlty called to meetings in schools, at the District Office, and at UEA.

 Click hereto Email Pat to ask a question or request an appointment.

 "Don't tell me what you value.
 Show me your budget, and I'll tell you what you value." -- Vice President Joe Biden

 Throwing money at a problem doesn't solve it.
 But putting your money where your mouth is is both a practical and a symbolic way of showing the world what you think is important and what you intend to do about it.